SelfHacked/stealth-publish/readme.txt

 Prevent specified posts from being featured on the front page or in feeds, and from notifying external services of publication.
 Beneficial in instances where you want to publish new content without any fanfare and just want the post added to archive and category pages and its own permalink page.

-Posts that are assigned a custom field of "stealth-publish" with a value of "1" will no longer be featured on the front page of the blog, nor will the post be included in any feeds.
+Posts which are saved with the checkbox "Stealth publish?" checked will no longer be featured on the front page of the blog, nor will the post be included in any feeds.

 A stealth published post will also not notify any external services about the publication.
 This includes not sending out pingbacks, trackbacks, and pings to update services such as pingomatic.com.
-This behavior can be overridden via the 'stealth_publish_silent' filter (see Filters section).
+This behavior can be overridden via the 'c2c_stealth_publish_silent' filter (see Filters section).

 NOTE: Use of other plugins making their own queries against the database to find posts will likely allow a post to appear on the front page.
-But use of the standard WordPress functions for retrieving posts (as done for the main posts query) should not allow stealth published posts to appear on the home page.
+But use of the standard WordPress functions for retrieving posts (as done for the main posts query and the recent posts widget) should not allow stealth published posts to appear on the home page.

-NOTE: If you use this plugin, you do not need to use my "Silent Publish" plugin as that functionality is incorporated into this plugin.
+NOTE: If you use this plugin, you do not need to use my [Silent Publish](http://wordpress.org/extend/plugins/silent-publish/) plugin as that functionality is incorporated into this plugin.
 Alternatively, if you like the silent publishing feature but want your new posts to appear on your blog's front page and in feeds, then just use the "Silent Publish" plugin.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/stealth-publish/) | [Plugin Directory Page](http://wordpress.org/extend/plugins/stealth-publish/) | [Author Homepage](http://coffee2code.com)

 == Installation ==

+1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
 1. Unzip `stealth-publish.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. For posts that you do not want to be featured on the front page and feeds, check the "Stealth publish?" checkbox when creating/editing a post